Rightpoint/RZVinyl/README.md

 ##### With Import Extensions

-Because of the optional RZAutoImport extensions, which depend on the RZAutoImport library, manual installation is a bit more difficult.
+Because of the optional RZImport extensions, which depend on the RZImport library, manual installation is a bit more difficult.
 Hence why CocoaPods is the recommended installation method.

-To install manually with RZAutoImport extensions:
+To install manually with RZImport extensions:

 1. Follow the steps for installing without import extensions.
 2. Also copy the contents of `Extensions/` into your project.
-3. Install [RZAutoImport](https://github.com/Raizlabs/RZAutoImport) in your project.
+3. Install [RZImport](https://github.com/Raizlabs/RZImport) in your project.
 4. Add the following to your build configuration's compiler flags:
 ```
 -DRZV_IMPORT_AVAILABLE=1
 ```

-If all went well, your project should build cleanly and the methods from `NSManagedObject+RZAutoImport.h` should be available.
+If all went well, your project should build cleanly and the methods from `NSManagedObject+RZImport.h` should be available.

 # Demo Project